liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 ### Cloud Hybrid Search upgrade

 Search Content Service (SCS), an internal component of Cloud Hybrid Search in SharePoint in Microsoft 365 will be retired starting June 30, 2025.
-To continue using Cloud Hybrid Search, it's necessary to upgrade your SharePoint Server farm to SharePoint Server Subscription Edition (SPSE) Version 25H1 for improved security.
+To continue using Cloud Hybrid Search, it's necessary to upgrade your SharePoint Server farm to SharePoint Server Subscription Edition Version 25H1 for improved scalability and security.
 Without this upgrade, previous versions of SharePoint Server can only search on-premises and Microsoft 365 content separately using Hybrid Federated Search.

 This update requires patching for SharePoint Server and reonboarding the Hybrid Search Service Application (Cloud SSA) in the on-premises farm using a PowerShell script.